 Latest fertility law news

 There is ongoing debate about the limitations of a woman’s ‘biological clock’ and the finite nature of female fertility.
 However, this is not the full picture.
 Medical technology is available to freeze ovarian tissue, potentially for decades, and then re-implant it effectively preserving a woman’s fertility and delaying or even reversing menopause.
-In fact, some medics believe it is possible to re-implant ovarian tissue every decade to enable a woman to conceive with her own eggs into...
+In fact, some medics believe it is possible to re-implant ovarian tissue every decade to enable a woman to...
 Read More

 The global sperm bank market is thought to be worth $5 billion by 2025.
 In recent years, changes in law and policy, including equality legislation, and changing attitudes to family building are driving increased demand for sperm in the UK.
 Thousands of women in the UK need donor sperm every year.
 Demand increasingly outstrips supply, resulting in growing reliance on imports of ‘Viking’ sperm from Denmark and from the US.
-Demand for sperm in the UK is fuelled by: Statistics that between...
+Demand for sperm in the UK is fuelled...
 Read More